 Since the industrialization, humans have been exploiting the earth’s resources increasingly intensely.
 Economic developments and rising consumption, especially in the Western world, meant that ever more fossil fuels have been burnt to supply energy and produce goods.
 In addition, more land is being used, and farming and food production have been intensified to ever more industrial levels.
 Alongside more consumption, more and more waste is being accumulated.

 Achieving this lifestyle has come at a great cost: Due to the emissions from burning fossil fuels especially since the 1950s, greenhouse gases like carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) have risen to levels far beyond those needed for life on earth to continue as normal.
-They now endanger life on earth.
+These emissions, shown below as CO2 equivalents (CO2eq), stem mainly from electricity, heat production and land-use as.
+They now endanger life on Earth.

 The now rampant levels of greenhouse gases, especially of carbon dioxide, work like a blanket which traps heat within the earth’s atmosphere.
 And the thicker this blanket gets as a result of ever more CO2 emissions, the more heat it traps.
 Science shows that the planet today is already about 1°C hotter compared to average temperatures before the industrial age.1 It is also warming faster.
 Without any changes to the emissions output, it will be more than 4°C hotter by 2100.2